How can you tell if your ISP is deliberately slowing your internet speed?

 STOP.
 Watch this first:

-Before you hand over more money to your Internet Service Provider (ISP), you might want to check if your ISP is throttling your internet speed; a practice known as Bandwidth Throttling
+Before you hand over more money to your Internet Service Provider (ISP), you might want to try a VPN service and then check if your ISP is throttling your internet speed; a practice known as Bandwidth Throttling

 What is Bandwidth Throttling?

 ISPs are supposed to adhere to “Net Neutrality”.
 This essentially means that “(ISPs) must treat all Internet communications equally, and not discriminate or charge differently based on user, content, website, platform, application, type of equipment, source address, destination address, or method of communication.” – wikipedia

 In other words, your ISP needs to treat all internet traffic the same.
 It should not give preferences to some apps or services over others.
 You Netflix should not get more bandwidth over Hulu.
 Spotify should not be better than Apple Music.
 Every app and service should be identical.